-Funds raised by The SHOPPERS LOVE YOU Run for Women help Mood Disorders Association of Manitoba provide programming for women and girls in need.
+Funds raised by The Run for Women help Mood Disorders Association of Manitoba provide programming for women and girls in need.
 MDAM currently offers educational workshops, weekly support groups, peer support, postpartum Warm Line, and navigational services to support mental wellness to all women and girls in our community.

 I can’t even begin to imagine where I would be without the Mood Disorders Association of Manitoba, they